Thermodynamic Geometry and Phase Transitions of AdS Braneworld Black Holes: Introduction

 Over the last few decades it has also become increasingly clear that higher dimensional space-time has assumed considerable significance for low energy effective field theories arising from fundamental theories of gravity.
 The extra space time dimensions in these models are assumed to be compactified to small scales to provide the effective low energy descriptions.
 This relegates the quantum effects of gravity to very high energy scales like the Planck energy.
 However one of the interesting constructions in the last decade has been the advent of the brane world scenarios characterized by large compactification scales which could then admit low scale effects of quantum gravity \cite {ArkaniHamed:1998rs,ArkaniHamed:1998nn,Antoniadis:1998ig,Rubakov:1983bb,Rubakov:1983bz,Visser:1985qm,Maartens:2010ar,Dick:2001sc}.
 This naturally had very interesting associated phenomenology and was the focus of intense interest.
 Such braneworld constructions involved the restriction of the gauge interactions to a lower dimensional hypersurface (brane) embedded in a higher dimensional bulk space time with the electroweak scale as the fundamental scale.
 Thus the four dimensional Planck scale was a derived scale in this scenario leading to a possible resolution of the gauge hierarchy problem.
 The most well known of such brane world construction were the Randall-Sundrum (RS) models \cite {Randall:1999ee,Randall:1999vf} which involved a three brane embedded in a bulk space time which was a slice of a five dimensional Anti deSitter (AdS) space with a warped compactification.
 Generic four dimensional gravitational configurations on the brane could then be described from a higher dimensional perspective \cite{Garriga:1999yh,Shiromizu:1999wj,Giddings:2000mu}.
-The investigation of black hole configurations in four dimensions from a higher dimensional bulk perspective was a significant aspect of such studies in braneworld gravity. \cite {Cavaglia:2002si,Kanti:2004nr,Giannakis:2000zx,Emparan:1999wa,Kanti:2001cj,Casadio:2002uv,Emparan:2002px,Chamblin:1999by,Gregory:2000gf,Dadhich:2000am,Emparan:1999fd,Modgil:2001hm,Cardoso:2004zz,Aliev:2005bi,Chamblin:2000ra,Shiromizu:2000pg,Sengupta:2002fr,Sahay:2007rm}
+The investigation of black hole configurations in four dimensions from a higher dimensional bulk perspective was a significant aspect of such studies in braneworld gravity \cite {Cavaglia:2002si,Kanti:2004nr,Giannakis:2000zx,Emparan:1999wa,Kanti:2001cj,Casadio:2002uv,Emparan:2002px,Chamblin:1999by,Gregory:2000gf,Dadhich:2000am,Emparan:1999fd,Modgil:2001hm,Cardoso:2004zz,Aliev:2005bi,Chamblin:2000ra,Shiromizu:2000pg,Sengupta:2002fr,Sahay:2007rm}.
+However recently the authors in \cite{PhysRevLett.117.011102} have made a first numerical study of the full dynamics of a braneworld scenario.
+In particular they have established black hole formation in Randall-Sundrum II braneworld model, where braneworld black hole solutions are obtained from dynamical evolutions, these black holes have finite extension into the bulk and they are consistent with those previously computed from a static vacuum ansatz.